Rotherfield Peppard

 on modern roads.
 The pack route is thought to be the origin

-of pub names such as the Pack Horse and the Pack Saddle
+of local pub names such as the Pack Horse and the Pack Saddle

 which, although not in the village, are not far away.